DeltaRCM/pyDeltaRCM/docs/source/info/outputfile.rst

 Grid Coordinates
 ================

 Grid coordinates are specified in the variables `time`, `x`, and `y` in the output netCDF4 file.
 These arrays are 1D arrays, which specify the location of each cell in the domain in *dimensional* coordinates (e.g., meters).
-In the downstream direction, the the distance of each cell from the inlet boundary is specified in `x` in meters.
+In the downstream direction,  the distance of each cell from the inlet boundary is specified in `x` in meters.
 Similarly, the cross-domain distance is specified in `y` in meters.
 Lastly, the `time` variable is stored as a 1D array with model `time` in seconds.

 Model Metadata